muratk3n/thirdwave/en/tweets/2020/week15a.md

 ---

 Analyzing data as exponential fit..
-We take "log" because of this,
+The formulas below are why we take "the log" of the $y$ values,

 $$
 y = a e ^{b x}